iExecBlockchainComputing/iexec-node/docker/README.md

 We propose the following workflow:
 - copy the client Debian package to [client/](client/).
   This Debian package is either provided by an XWHEP administrator or created by [master](master/).
-- execute the [client/startclient.sh](client/startclient.sh) to create a Docker image.
+- execute the [client/build.sh](client/build.sh) to create a client Docker image.

 ## 3.2 - Provide your volunteer resource